Djobleezy/llama3-gui/README.md

 - Persistent search indexes for faster reuse.
 - Page references in answers when available.
 - A button to download your chat transcript.
-- Sliders to tweak model temperature and token limits (default 8192 tokens).
+- Sliders to tweak model temperature and token limits (up to 8192 tokens).

 The temperature slider controls the randomness of the model's responses: higher values lead to more varied answers.
 The token limit sets the